mosesfawole/mosesfawole/README.md

 - 👋 Hi, I’m <a href='twitter.com/pharwoleh'>Moses Fawole</a>
-- 👀 I’m a in Frontend Web Developer,currently open to junior/internship roles
+- 👀 I’m a Frontend Web Developer,currently open to junior/internship roles
-- 🌱 I’m currently learning MERN stack
 - 💞️ I’m looking to collaborate on Client side projects
 - 📫 How to reach me twitter.com/pharwoleh